syverdigital/site/content/_index.md

 features:
   sub_title: Services
   title: What We Offer
-  description: We offer a world of creative possibilities to bring your vision to life.
-Our team of passionate designers, artists, and experts is dedicated to delivering stunning and innovative solutions tailored to your unique needs.
-Whether you're looking for captivating branding, captivating websites, engaging graphics, or awe-inspiring marketing materials, we've got you covered.
+  description: we offer a world of creative possibilities to bring your vision to life. <br/> Our team of passionate designers, artists, and experts is dedicated to delivering stunning and innovative solutions tailored to your unique needs.<br/> Whether you're looking for captivating branding, captivating websites, engaging graphics, or awe-inspiring marketing materials, we've got you covered.
   list:
     - icon: "trending-up" # feather icon: https://feathericons.com/
       title: Digital Marketing